Selling Your Business? Learn to Think Like a Buyer

 CIVC Partners, a private equity firm based in Chicago, has mandated that all business travel be approved at the partner level.
 “We are only traveling for what I would call ‘deal critical’ purposes,” says Nick Canderan, Director of Business Development at CIVC Partners.
 “Personally, I’d like to see us get through this second spike in cases before traveling for relationship building purposes.”

 This seems to be a fairly common theme throughout the industry, where folks are dipping their toe in the water before opening the travel floodgates.
 “Our firmwide view is deal-specific and deal-related.
-We aren’t really planning any marketing trips, as of yet.” agreed Phil Kain, Managing Partner at Rush Street Capital
+We aren’t really planning any marketing trips, as of yet.” agreed Phil Kain, Managing Partner at Rush Street Capital.

 However, there are others who have begun planning more extensive itineraries for the coming weeks and months.
 For example, Pierre Villere, Managing Partner at investment bank Allen-Villere Partners, and recent virtual roundtable participant has built out a fairly travel-heavy schedule for the remainder of the summer.
 “Over the course of the next thirty days, I have some pretty extensive business travel scheduled to many parts of the United States; some connected to transactions… and then another portion of that is what I would call a marketing trip,” he told us, quickly followed by: “Of course, I’m being careful.
 I wear a mask the whole time I’m travelling unless I get into a socially-distanced conference room with someone.”